kadimisetty/vim-simplebar/README.markdown

 # simplebar

-A simple and non-attention seeking Vim status line.
 [Sri Kadimisetty](http://sri.io)

+A simple non-attention-seeking Vim status line.
+Just the way I like it.

 Depends on Unicode support for certain characters like the location icon.
-If you have an OSX system chances are you're good.
-You might need to check otherwise.

-Here's how it looks on my computer with a dark Solarized scheme.
-Works just as fine on a light background as well.
+It's 2012 and your computer probably supports these anyway, but keep that in mind.

+Looks like this on my computer.
+Dark Solarized scheme.
 ![My image](https://raw.github.com/kadimisetty/vim-simplebar/master/docs/source/sample.png)

 ##Requirements